applicaster/developer.applicaster.com/content/docs-how-to/README.md

 Run `git checkout -b YOUR_BRANCH_NAME`

 ### Run the developer's documentation app locally
-Once the repo is cloned and your branch is created, run the following to install dependencies, and run the app localy.
+Once the repo is cloned and your branch is created, run the following to install dependencies, and run the app locally.
 Node.js v4+ is required
 ```bash
 $ npm install && PORT=4001 npm start
 ```
-you can then access the developer's documentation by opening http://localhost:4001 in a browser.
+You can then access the developer's documentation by opening http://localhost:4001 in a browser.

 ## How to create a new document